Getting Started

 1. Open VS Code

-2. Click the Extensions icon (four squares) on the left sidebar
+2. Click the Extensions icon on the left sidebar

 3. Search for "Claude Code"